 Pull from Origin

-Pulls the latest changes from the remote repository
+Pulls the latest changes from the remote repository (supports force sync)

 Git Status